OpenDSA/OpenDSA/RST/source/Development/IntroDSA.rst

    The typical customer opens and closes accounts far less often than he or she accesses the account.
-   Customers are willing to wait many minutes while accounts are created or deleted but are typically not willing to wait more than a brief time for individual account transactions such as a deposit or withdrawal.
+   Customers are willing to spend many minutes during the process of opening or closing the account, but are typically not willing to wait more than a brief time for individual account transactions such as a deposit or withdrawal.
    These observations can be considered as informal specifications for the time constraints on the problem.